felstead/SiteCrypt/README.md

 ```

 ## How does it work?
 When you build your site with SiteCrypt, all of the protected HTML content is encrypted based on a password that is run through a key derivation function, specifically [PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) with [SHA-256](https://en.wikipedia.org/wiki/SHA-2), by default with 600k iterations, as [recommended by OWASP in 2023](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#pbkdf2).
-The encrypted data is stored in embedded Javascript variables, and if the correct password is provided, it is decrypted entirely in the browser and the page content is replaced with the decrypted content.
+This derived key is then use to symmetrically encrypt the HTML content using [AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) in [Galois/Counter Mode](https://en.wikipedia.org/wiki/Galois/Counter_Mode), aka AES-GCM, and the encrypted data is stored in embedded Javascript variables embedded within the page.
+If the correct password is provided, it is decrypted entirely in the browser and the page content is replaced with the decrypted content.
 No decrypted data ever leaves the users' machine!

 The password is stored in local session storage for the duration of the users' session such that they do not need to enter their password for every sub page.